aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/managing-ranges/named-ranges/format-and-modify-named-ranges/_index.md

 ## **Remove a Named Range**

-Aspose.Cells provides the [**NameCollection.RemoveAt()**](https://reference.aspose.com/cells/cpp/aspose.cells/namecollection/removeat/) method to erase the name of the range.
-To clear the contents of the range, use [**Cells.ClearRange()**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/clearrange/) method.
-The following example shows how to remove a named range with its contents.
+Aspose.Cells provides the **NameCollection.RemoveAt()** method to erase the name of the range.
+To clear the contents of the range, use the **Cells.ClearRange()** method.
+The following example shows how to remove a named range along with its contents.

 ```c++
 #include <iostream>